Communication Disorders - MCD, MS

 Clinical Experience Requirements

-In addition to academic course work requirements, both the MCD and MS degree programs require a minimum of 400 clock hours of supervised clinical experience in the practice of speech-language pathology.
+In addition to academic course work requirements, the MS degree program requires a minimum of 400 clock hours of supervised clinical experience in the practice of speech-language pathology.

 The department has a limited number of graduate assistantships available.
 These assistantships must be applied for using the Application for Assistantship form downloaded from the departmental website.
 Assistantships are awarded based on academic performance and research experience.